PrivSec-dev/privsec.dev/content/knowledge/Multi-factor Authentication.md

 ### FIDO (Fast IDentity Online)

-[FIDO](https://en.wikipedia.org/wiki/FIDO_Alliance) includes a number of standards, first there was U2F and then later [FIDO2](https://en.wikipedia.org/wiki/FIDO2_Project) which includes the web standard [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn).
+[FIDO](https://en.wikipedia.org/wiki/FIDO_Alliance) includes a number of standards; first there was U2F and then later [FIDO2](https://en.wikipedia.org/wiki/FIDO2_Project) which includes the web standard [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn).

 U2F and FIDO2 refer to the [Client to Authenticator Protocol](https://en.wikipedia.org/wiki/Client_to_Authenticator_Protocol), which is the protocol between the security key and the computer, such as a laptop or phone.
 It complements WebAuthn which is the component used to authenticate with the website (the "Relying Party") you're trying to log in on.